InseeFr/Pogues/doc/en/implementation-details/page-breaks.md

 </xs:element>
 ```

 Names and labels are based on the page rank.
-In `json`, this information will look like this, where member references for the first page include all the components (no matter their depth) that should appear on the first page:
+In `JSON`, this information will look like this, where member references for the first page include all the components (no matter their depth) that should appear on the first page:

 ```json
 "ComponentGroup": [